 Died: 2010-04-19 (Age:28)

-Edwin "Dinamita" Valero started boxing at age 12 and compiled a reported amateur record of 86-6 with 45 knockouts.
+Edwin "Dinamita" Valero had a tough upbringing on the streets on Venezuela.
+His father left him when he was 7 years old, so to help his family he started working selling fruit on the fruit stands.
+He would later get a job working in a boxing gym and the rest is history.
+He started to box aged 12 compiling a reported amateur record of 86-6 with 45 knockouts.
 Some reports list 57 knockouts, but Valero confirmed his record after his second professional fight, saying, "Soy estilista y tambien pego duro.
 En amateur gane 86 peleas y propino 45 nocauts."
-He was Venezuelan amateur champion three years running, as well as the 2000 Central American & Caribbean Featherweight Champion, beating mexican olympian Francisco Bojado in the final.
+It has been said that in his youth, Valero was a member of a gang and engaged in street fights and would drive by and rob people whilst driving a moped or motorbike.
+It has also been said that he started taking heavy drugs whilst in the gang.
+Boxing would take him away from the street life.
+He would become the Venezuelan national amateur champion three years running, as well as the 2000 Central American & Caribbean Featherweight Champion, beating Mexican Olympian Francisco Bojado in the final.

 Valero was in a severe motorcycle accident on February 5, 2001.
 He suffered a cerebral hemorrhage and a fractured skull.
 About a year later, he was cleared by doctors in Venezuela to fight and turned professional on July 9, 2002 with a first-round knockout of Eduardo Hernandez.